Recently updated on August 24th, 2018 at 01:42 pm

 This bed seems to be a bit softer than the Tuft & Needle mattress so something to consider if you prefer a mattress with a little more give.

 The YogaBed is a great mattress that is definitely worth considering.
 In addition to the mattress, YogaBed also has sheets, pillows and a foundation for purchase.
-Shop YogaBed.
+Shop the Marpac YogaBed.

 Questions about this mattress?
 Contact me and I’ll respond within a few hours